Human nature red in tooth and claw...

 Running Late: Calling time on a bent copper, in every sense of the words.

 Singing From the Same Sheet: The difference between good and bad may be smaller than you think...
 A dark tale with a 'kick in the gut' ending.

 Dead Man Walking: because you can't be done for murder if you're dead.
 The story is also available on Soundcloud.
 Charity anthology benefiting the Marfan Foundation.

 Snow Joke: two burglars caught in a snow-storm... but this is snow joke.
-Charity anthology benefiting Nation Inside.
+Charity anthology in aid of prison reform campaign Nation Inside.

 The Train Now Leaving: A marriage made in heaven?
 Definitely not...
 Charity anthology benefiting Hearing Dogs for the Deaf.

 Tess has also had short stories published in the following online magazines.
 All these are free to read - click the story title to take you to the relevant page.

 Art Attack - metal thieves; a sculpture made from knives; what could possibly go wrong?
 Based on a true story.
 At Near to the Knuckle.